sreesanpd/helloworldmicroservices/README.md

 Open your favorite web browser and go to this URL: http://localhost

-To check if the **Log** microservice is working, display the console output
+To check if the **Log** microservice is working, display its console output

 ```shellscript
 $ docker logs log_1